nattapong3912/website/_docs/index.md

 ---
-title: Getting Started
+title: Docs - Getting Started
 permalink: /docs/home/
 redirect_from: /docs/index.html
 ---

-## Getting started
+## Getting Started

 Join to one of our Servers: